Certifying entanglement dimensionality by $k$-reduction moments: Schmidt number certification via the empty -reduction map

-where $|0\rangle\in \mathcal{H}_{AB}$, $d_A = d_B = d$, and $0\leq \varepsilon\leq 1$.
+where $d_\rmA = d_\rmB = d$ and $0\leq \varepsilon\leq 1$.
 When $\varepsilon$ is sufficiently small, a random sample $\rho$ from this ensemble almost surely has the maximum Schmidt number, that is, $\sn(\rho) = d$.
-To compare the performances of the $k$-reduction criterion and correlation matrix criterion, \fref{fig:haar_random} illustrates their detection ratios determined by numerical simulation as functions of $k$ for three different noise strengths $\varepsilon$.
+To compare the performance of the $k$-reduction criterion and CM criterion, \fref{fig:haar_random} illustrates their detection ratios determined by numerical simulations as functions of $k$ for three different noise strengths $\varepsilon$.
 Here the detection ratio of a criterion denotes the percentage of quantum states in a given ensemble that is certified to have $\sn(\rho) > k$ by this criterion.
-The $k$-reduction criterion has higher detection ratios than the correlation matrix criterion in all cases under consideration.
+The $k$-reduction criterion has higher detection ratios than the CM criterion in all cases under consideration.
 In other words, the $k$-reduction criterion is more effective in certifying the Schmidt numbers of pure states with depolarizing noise.

 Finally, we consider random mixed states with induced measures \cite{zyczkowski2001induced}.
-Let $\caH_C$ be a $K$-dimensional Hilbert space.
-Denote by $\caE_{D,K}$ the ensemble of mixed states on $\caH_{AB}$ induced by Haar random pure states on $\caH_{AB}\otimes \caH_C$. \Tsref{tab:k_reduction_induced} and \ref{tab:correlation_matrix_induced} summarize the detection ratios of the $k$-reduction criterion and correlation matrix criterion for various choices of the parameters $K$ and $k$ as determined by numerical simulation with $d_A=d_B=16$.
-According to the two tables, the correlation matrix criterion is stronger than the $k$-reduction criterion for large $K$, in which case the states in the ensemble $\caE_{D,K}$ tend to have low purities.
-In the special case $K=2$, the two criteria have comparable performances: both of them can certify that almost all states in the ensemble $\caE_{256,2}$ have Schmidt numbers at least $8$.
+Let $\caH_\rmC$ be a $K$-dimensional Hilbert space.
+Denote by $\caE_{D,K}$ the ensemble of mixed states on $\caH_{\rmA\rmB}$ induced by Haar-random pure states on $\caH_{\rmA\rmB}\otimes \caH_\rmC$. \Tsref{tab:k_reduction_induced} and \ref{tab:correlation_matrix_induced} summarize the detection ratios of the $k$-reduction criterion and CM criterion for various choices of the parameters $K$ and $k$ as determined by numerical simulations with $d_\rmA=d_\rmB=16$.
+According to the two tables, the CM criterion is stronger than the $k$-reduction criterion for large $K$, in which case the states in the ensemble $\caE_{D,K}$ tend to have low purities.
+In the special case $K=2$, the two criteria have comparable performance: both of them can certify that almost all states in the ensemble $\caE_{256,2}$ have Schmidt numbers at least $9$.